Dual hearings on Capitol Hill focus on Trump's Iran policy

 Trump, veering between bombast and conciliation in his quest to contain Iran, threatened Monday to meet provocations by Iran with "great force," but also said he's willing to negotiate.

-"We have no indication that anything's happened or will happened, but if it does, it will be met, obviously, with great force," Trump said.
-"We'll have no choice."

-Trump said while there are no talks with Iran he still wants to hear from them, "if they're ready."

-Over the past several weeks the U.S. has sent an aircraft carrier and other resources to the Persian Gulf region, and evacuated non-essential personnel from Iraq, amid unspecified threats the administration says are linked to Iran.
+The U.S. sent an aircraft carrier strike group, four bomber aircraft and other assets to the region, and is moving a Patriot missile battery to an unnamed country in the area.
+The Trump administration has evacuated non-essential personnel from Iraq, amid unspecified threats the administration says are linked to Iran.

+Trump inconsistencies have "multiplied the risks" from Iran, according to House intelligence committee Chairman Adam Schiff, who spoke to reporters after Democrats received a closed-door briefing from former CIA Director John Brennan and former State Department official Wendy Sherman, who negotiated the Iran nuclear deal.

+Brennan told House Democrats Iran believes Trump wants regime change and while Tehran wants to avoid conflict, the country's leadership will not capitulate to Trump.
+Sherman warned that reckless behavior by the Trump administration in Iran is hurting credibility and undermining moderates in the country, according to a person in the room who was not authorized to discuss the private meeting.

-The administration is sending Secretary of State Mike Pompeo, Acting Defense Secretary Patrick Shanahan and other top brass, including Gen. Joseph Dunford, the chairman of the Joint Chiefs of staff, for closed-door briefings Tuesday with both the House and Senate.
+House Democrats invited Brennan and Sherman after the administration announced Secretary of State Mike Pompeo, Shanahan and other top brass, including Gen. Joseph Dunford, the chairman of the Joint Chiefs of staff, would appear for closed-door briefings Tuesday afternoon with both the House and Senate.

-But House Democrats, deeply skeptical of the information from the Trump officials — and mindful of the drumbeat of claims during the run-up to the Iraq War — invited former CIA Director John Brennan and former State Department official Wendy Sherman, who negotiated the Iran nuclear deal.

-Brennan, an outspoken Trump critic, does not have a formal briefing planned but is prepared to answer questions on Iran — and is willing to do the same for Republicans, said a person familiar with the matter who was not authorized to discuss it publicly.
-The intent, the person said, is to provide information and not to be partisan.
+Schiff declined to comment on what was said in the meeting with Brennan.
+The California Democrat said he has received the key intelligence assessments, but he still has questions for the Trump administration on Iran.

+"What I'm interested in more right now is what the administration's strategy is — if they have one — to keep us out of war."

+Sen. Marco Rubio, a member of the committee, said the intelligence demonstrates an undeniable threat from Iran and suggested lawmakers who say otherwise are doing so for political reasons.

+"It's unacceptable for anyone to put Americans in the region and U.S. national security interests at risk by politicizing, ignoring or downplaying the Iranian regime's real and grave threats," Rubio said in a statement Tuesday.

-Top Democrats say Trump escalated problems by abruptly withdrawing the U.S. from the Iran nuclear deal, a complex accord negotiated during the Obama administration to prevent the country from nuclear weapons production.
+Top Democrats say Trump escalated problems by abruptly withdrawing the U.S. from the Iran nuclear deal, a complex accord negotiated during the Obama administration to prevent Iran from nuclear weapons production.

+"I have yet to see any exhibited strategy," said Democrat Congresswoman Abigail Spanberger of Virginia as she left the meeting with Brennan.
+Spanberger, a former CIA officer, said she finds many of the administration's recent statements on Iran to be "deeply troubling."

 Trump's allies in Congress, including GOP Sen. Lindsey Graham of South Carolina, say the threats from Iran are real.
 Graham urged Trump to "stand firm" and said he received his own briefing over the weekend from John Bolton, Trump's national security adviser.